 An Online Master's Degree That Applies Psychology to Education / Teaching

-The Educational Psychology Master of Arts – Teaching Applications Emphasis is designed specifically for teachers.
+The Educational Psychology Master of Arts – Teaching Applications Concentration is designed specifically for teachers.
 You will gain tools that help you optimize teaching and learning processes in the classroom via our strategically-designed online program:

 - Problem-based learning methods allow you to use your own classroom as a context for studying learning and teaching.